There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 core unit in the Environmental Science major sequence
+- Level 3 core unit in the Environmental Science; Environmental Science and Management; Environmental Science and Ecology major sequences

 - Level 3 elective